codatio/codat-docs/blog/240525-deprecation-pagination-querying-rules-endpoint.md

 ### Expected impact if no action is taken

-Your Codat instance will be migrated over to use the new webhooks service which will remove the ability to programmatically paging and/or query rules using the *List /rules endpoint*.
+On **October 10, 2024** your Codat instance will be migrated over to use the new webhooks service which will remove the ability to programmatically paging and/or query rules using the *List /rules endpoint*.
 The API will only return the first 50 rules when calling the endpoint.